 Over the last years, CPH has had both short term (maturity shorter than 1 year) and long-term positions in government bonds but at end of 2015, all short-term positions were redeemed.
-The positions in Belgian government bonds (OLOs) went up by \in 13 million during 2021 due to new positions.
-The position on Poland and Czech Republic came to maturity during 2021.
+The positions in Belgian government bonds (OLOs) went up by $\in$ 55,2 million during 2022 due to new positions.
+A US position of $\notin$ 9,3 million appeared.
+The positions on other countries remain quite stable.